A Confederacy of Dunces: Plot

 Ignatius J. Reilly is an overweight and unemployed thirty-year-old with a master's degree in Medieval History who lives with his mother in New Orleans.
 He utterly loathes the modern world, which he feels has lost the medieval values of "geometry and theology", and is fascinated with Boethius, feeling his life is influenced by Fortune's Wheel.

 One afternoon Ignatius is waiting on the street for his mother.
 He is dressed in a green hunting cap, voluminous tweed trousers, a red plaid flannel shirt and a muffler.
 He is approached by policeman Angelo Mancuso, who has been ordered to round up "suspicious characters."
 Affronted and outraged, Ignatius protests his innocence to the crowd while denouncing the city's vices and the graft of the local police.
 An elderly man, Claude Robichaux, takes Ignatius' side, denouncing Officer Mancuso and the police as communists.
 Mrs. Reilly arrives and demands that Mancuso arrest Robichaux as the cause of the disturbance.
 In the resulting uproar, Ignatius and his mother escape, taking refuge in the Night of Joy, a bar and strip club, in case Officer Mancuso is still in pursuit.

 At the police station Robichaux meets Burma Jones, a young black man who also was wrongly arrested, he claims, but seems resigned to his fate.
 The Sergeant tells Mancuso off for arresting Robichaux and punishes him for his uselessness by making him start to wear a different costume every day on the beat, beginning with a ballerina outfit.

 At the Night of Joy the bar owner arrives and throws Ignatius and his mother out, saying they are bringing the tone of the place down.
 Mrs. Reilly has drunk too much.
 As a result, she crashes her car.
 The compensation she owes for the accident totals $1,020, a sizable amount of money in early 1960s New Orleans.
 Ignatius is forced to work for the first time in many years in order to help his mother pay the debt.

 At the police station, Jones is told he must get a job or be arrested for vagrancy.
 He reluctantly starts work as a janitor at the Night of Joy.
-The owner can get away with paying him below the minimum wage because Jones knows if he loses the job, he will be in jail.
+The owner can get away with paying him below the minimum wage because Jones knows if he loses the job, he will be put in jail.
 Still, Jones continually protests his ill treatment, threatens retaliation, and keeps an eye out for an opportunity to sabotage the business.

 Darlene, the bar hostess, has an ambition to perform there as a stripper, and has devised an act involving her pet cockatoo.
 She has trained the cockatoo to pull off rings that hold her costume together.